 The unmanned aircraft system and drone industry will sleep no more!
-Due to experience and expertise, ARE-AirShark has received an FAA waiver under Part 107 to operate at night in Class G Airspace (all airspace below 14,500 feet).
+Due to experience and expertise, ARE-AirShark has received an FAA waiver under Part 107 to operate at night in Class G Airspace (uncontrolled airspace).
 Nighttime operations open up a whole new world of data collection which had remained impossible during daytime hours.
 This capability allows ARE-AirShark to use rapid response ability to cater to the customer’s needs.
 Following the new certification, ARE-AirShark has been involved in several nighttime projects including mapping for Rhode Island College and thermography of a river for AECOM in 2017.

 In September, at Rhode Island College, an ARE-AirShark certified flight team performed day and night photogrammetry mapping of 175 acres of the college campus.
-The team worked swiftly to create an orthoimage of the entire campus for a lighting study and to gain enough overlap for the raw point cloud for the AOI.
+The team worked swiftly to create an orthoimage of the entire campus for a lighting study and to gain enough overlap for the raw point cloud for the area of interest.

 The data was delivered within 3 weeks of the project in order to ensure environmental factors did not affect results.
 Tighe & Bond used the deliverables for the lighting study.